-Indeed, Murray, a sweet 14-year-old Pit Bull mix, had seen better days.
+Indeed, Murray, a sweet 14-year-old Pit Bull mixed breed dog, had seen better days.
 He was definitely conscious and fully aware.
 However, he was lying on the exam room floor with his head tilted dramatically to the left and his eyes darting wildly back and forth.
-Murray was panting heavily, clearly anxious and uncomfortable.
+He was panting heavily, clearly anxious and uncomfortable.

-My assistant and I helped Murray to his feet.
-He had an uncoordinated, stumbling gait, and walked in circles before falling back down.
+My assistant and I helped my patient to his feet.
+The senior dog had an uncoordinated, stumbling gait, and walked in circles before falling back down.

-I explained to Murray’s mom that although her sweet dog’s symptoms are commonly associated with strokes in people, true strokes in dogs are actually quite rare.
+I explained to my client that although her sweet dog’s symptoms are commonly associated with strokes in people, true strokes in dogs are actually quite rare.
 Instead, it appeared that Murray likely had old dog syndrome.

 What is old dog syndrome?